AAA’s Top 10 Tips to Avoid Distractions While Driving

 5. Secure children and pets before getting underway.
 If they need your attention, pull off the road safely to care for them.
 Reaching into the backseat can cause you to lose control of the vehicle.

 4. Put aside your electronic distractions.
-Don’t use cell phones while driving – handheld or hands-free – except in absolute emergencies.
+Don’t use cell phones while driving.
 Never use text messaging, email functions, video games or the internet with a wireless device, including those built into the vehicle, while driving.

 3. If you have passengers, enlist their help so you can focus safely on driving.